Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Action

 An action represents a controller function which can be called by the user.
-In Zikula 1.3.x an action is identified with the `func` parameter.
-Zikula 1.4.x uses Symfony routing instead.
+Zikula uses Symfony routing for that.
 An action can either be contained in a controller element or in an entity which corresponds to an entity-related controller.

 The following action types are available: